leoromanovsky/java-dse-driver/CONTRIBUTING.md

 Before starting to work on something, please comment in JIRA or ask on the mailing list to make sure nobody else is working on it.

-If your fix applies to multiple branches, base your work on the lowest active branch.
 The DSE driver uses [semantic versioning](http://semver.org/) and our branches use the following scheme:

 ```
             1.1.1      1.1.2 ...
 1.2.1 ...